argilo/gr-nrsc5/README.md

 ```
 clear_alert
 ```

+To indicate that the station provides emergency alerts, set the "Emergency alerts" parameter to "On".

 The "clock" output of the Layer 1 encoder must be connected to the "clock" input of the SIS & SIG encoder.
 This connection is used to control latency.